fhiso/tsc-governance/opm.md

 other TG members as deemed appropriate by the TG Coordinator.
 A member with a declared interest is not barred from participating in consensus building or from voting on any matter under consideration.

+In the absence of an appointed Coordinator, the TSC shall collectively assume the Coordinator's role.

 3. Policies for Exploratory Groups
 ==================================